 - 1. Size chimney flue to stove collar.
-This stove requires a 6''/152mm diameter flue. (see Chimney Sizing) - Never connect this unit to a chimney serving another appliance. - The chimney must meet all minimum height requirements. - Never use a chimney to ventilate a cellar or basement - Contact your local building authority for approved methods of installation and any necessary permits and/or inspections.
+This stove requires a minimum of a 6" diameter flue. - 2.
+Never connect this unit to a chimney serving another appliance. - 3.
+The chimney must meet all minimum height requirements. - 4.
+Never use a chimney to ventilate a cellar or basement. - Contact your local building authority for approved methods of installation and any necessary permits and/or inspections.